-It is expected to be held in the next three months at the venue, after the committee that runs the church voted late last year to accept same sex couples weddings.
-The Rev McCready said he believed there were other churches which had agreed to hold gay weddings, but it was understood that his was due to be the first to go ahead and hold a service.
+It is expected to be held in the next three months at the venue, after the committee that runs the church voted late last year to accept same-sex couples weddings.
+The Rev McCready said he believed there were other churches which had agreed to hold gay weddings, but it was understood that he was due to be the first to go ahead and hold a service.

 He has already carried a number of blessings for gay marriages.
 He said: “We have a couple who have been together three or four years who have put the paperwork into the register office.
 They are both women.

 “We also have another couple, again both women, who are due to be married in the summer of 2020, who want to be married on the 10th anniversary of their getting together as a couple.

 “I have already done three blessings for same-sex relationships.
 That was a very similar service, except without the legal bit, asking if anyone knows any lawful impediment why the couple should not be married.”